 Confession: The Pan Pacific Whistler Village Centre is one of our family’s favorite hotels in Whistler.
-Pan Pacific has two hotel properties in Whistler (the other hotel is the Mountainside at the base of Whistler), but Whistler Village Centre is slightly off of the main stage, and therefore a bit quieter and more suited for families.
-It feels like a boutique hotel – intimate and close to all amenities.
-The family-sized suites include a full kitchen, dining area and spacious rooms for kids and gear.
+Pan Pacific has two hotel properties in Whistler (the other hotel is the Mountainside at the base of Whistler), but Whistler Village Centre is slightly off of the main stage, and therefore a bit quieter; it’s a great boutique hotel in Whistler for families.
+The large, family-sized suites include a full kitchen, dining area and spacious rooms for kids and gear.

 The Village Centre is the only hotel in the village that includes a full, hot European Breakfast for all guests.
 Served between 7-10 AM, the breakfast buffet is outstanding, featuring baked goods, hot and cold items, drinks, juices, fruit and yoghurt.
 It’s the perfect start to any successful ski day, especially when they serve maple syrup whipped cream – to die for delicious!

 For après, the Pan Pacific hotel offers a cosy hot chocolate and cookie tea-time.
 It’s a lovely way to end the day and begin the evening.
 There’s a good-sized, heated outdoor pool and hot tub with outstanding views of both Whistler and Blackcomb mountains.

 It’s just a 5 minute walk to collect your ski gear at the complimentary ski valet at Pan Pacific Mountainside, located at the base of Blackcomb.

 Whistler Rating: 4.5 Stars Our Rating: 5 Stars